onichandame/epics-proxy/README.md

 # EPICS proxy

-A web server bridging IOC and clients such as Express.js or Django.
+A web server bridging IOC and clients such as Express.js or Django through GraphQL.

 # Author